 A visit to this unique site is more than just sightseeing—it's an unforgettable journey into the heart of Canada's pristine wilderness.

 For a fee of $129. per adult, (age16 and up) and $83.85 from ages 6-15 as toddlers age 6 below are free - guests are treated to a 1Km walk - from one end to the other and unto a 400 meter glass platform while listening to a handheld audio guide which is interpreted in various languages.
 While going thru the Glacier Icefield Skywalk is a thrilling experience; that is, standing beyond and over the edge of the mountain, it is also a learning opportunity.
 Posted beside the railings, are interactive displays and audio commentaries.
-In this unforgettable tour, visitors take a 1-hour interpretive walkway across fossis, waterfall views, stunning glaciers and interactive exhibits.
+In this unforgettable tour, visitors take a 1-hour interpretive walkway across fossils, waterfall views, stunning glaciers and interactive exhibits.
 Additionally, roving interpretive guides are available for quick assistance and additional information.
 For as long as anyone desires to stay longer, but not beyond the last departing transport coach at 4:00 P.M. guests can linger to their heart's delight and gaze at birds flying below and gasp at the vast panorama of mountain peaks from up close.
 Glaciers, waterfalls, rivers and wild life loom alive from this breath-taking platform

 The only way to go to the "Skywalk" is through the Ice Explorer - a rugged specially designed coach capable of handling snow and glaciers.
 It leaves the Discovery Center every 20 mins.
 The 5 to 10 min. ride is included in the fee.
 Open from Monday to Sunday from 10:00 AM to 4:00 PM, it is at the Discovery Center where you can park your vehicles.
 It is also here where the Columbia Icefield Glacier Skywalk starts and ends.